jentang/ICINYC/ICT4G-research.md

 [Govright.org](http://govright.org/) - a platform that Tarik Nesh-Nash is part of launching, a generic platform built by Quanan lab to move towards a more open form of governance where citizens co-author laws.

-##Allies
+##Allies & Resources
+**[Youth Participatory Politics Research Network](http://ypp.dmlcentral.net/)** runs [action](http://ypp.dmlcentral.net/action-projects) and [reserach](http://ypp.dmlcentral.net/research-projects) projects.
+They also collect some very useful [publications](http://ypp.dmlcentral.net/publications).
+Of _particular relevance_ to our tech design work right now is the [Digital Platforms Project](http://ypp.dmlcentral.net/projects/digital-platforms-project), a distillation of design principles aimed at platform designers.
+[The Youth Participatory Politics Survey Project](http://ypp.dmlcentral.net/projects/youth-participatory-politics-survey-project) is a nationally representative survey of how young people 15-25 experience and participate in public life.
+[The Good Participation Project](http://ypp.dmlcentral.net/projects/good-participation-project) is a study of young people’s civic and political participation in a digital age, and the interplay of conditions that promote "good participation."
+[The Activists and Participatory Politics project](http://ypp.dmlcentral.net/projects/activists-and-participatory-politics) seeks to provide support and highlight the effective practices of activist groups that promote participatory politics and youth civic and political engagement.
+[The Media, Activism, and Participatory Politics (MAPP) Project](http://ypp.dmlcentral.net/projects/media-activism-and-participatory-politics) - five case studies of youth-driven communities that scaffolded skills and networks of participatory culture into civic engagement and political participation for social change.
+The YPPRN is a project of...

+[Digital Media + Learning Research Hub](http://dmlhub.net/) - runs a [blog](http://dmlcentral.net/), and a [conference](http://dmlhub.net/conference/)

 [BetaNYC](https://beta.nyc/) - a group of civic hackers based in NYC.
 "NYC's civic design, civic technology, and open data community."
 They run...

-[School of Data](https://schoolofdata.nyc/open-call-for-school-of-data-session-proposals/) - conference civic tech and open data.
+[School of Data](https://schoolofdata.nyc/open-call-for-school-of-data-session-proposals/) - now an annual civic tech and open data conference for the NYC community.
 It used to be a hackathon to celebrate Open Data Day, but has now morphed to encompass more.

-[Youth Participatory Politics Research Network](http://ypp.dmlcentral.net/) runs [action](http://ypp.dmlcentral.net/action-projects) and [reserach](http://ypp.dmlcentral.net/research-projects) projects.
-Of _particular interest_ is the [Digital Platforms Project](http://ypp.dmlcentral.net/projects/digital-platforms-project).
-This is a project of...

-[Digital Media + Learning Research Hub](http://dmlhub.net/) runs a [blog](http://dmlcentral.net/), and a [conference](http://dmlhub.net/conference/)

-[Poplus](http://poplus.org) a federated tech community of civic coders that helped to build the votaintelligente.cl and nousabook.ma tools.
+[Poplus](http://poplus.org) - a federated tech community of civic coders that helped to build the votaintelligente.cl and nousabook.ma (now offline) tools.

+[CUNY ServiceCorps](http://www1.cuny.edu/sites/servicecorps/community-partners/current/) - CUNY undergrads asigned to work with community organizations including City agencies.
+We could potentially apply to be a partner organization and have a student work with us.

-[ict4dev.ma](http://ict4dev.ma) run by Tarik Nesh-Nash at Mundiapolis University.
+[ict4dev.ma](http://ict4dev.ma) - focused on development, run by Tarik Nesh-Nash at Mundiapolis University.
 ###Training in NYC
 [GovLab](http://govlab.org) - an academic, training, advocacy organization run out of NYU that has been less active since 2016.